 3. Press your clay casting material into your mold.
 Be sure to press the clay into the lowest points of the negative space first.
 This will ensure that the clay casting material picks up all the details of the mold.

 4. Carefully remove your clay casting from the mold.
 This can be done by turning your mold upside down and letting it fall out.
 (You may have to slightly bend your mold away from the clay to release it.)

 5. If your modeling clay distorts when you pull it out of the mold, refrigerate the mold and clay.
 This will make the clay harder and firmer allowing you to pull it out of the mold more effectively with less distortion.

 ImPRESSive Putty works with most urethane resins.
-ComposiMold also works, but is more succeptable to heat concerns on larger molds.
+ComposiMold also works with polyurethane, but is more succeptable to heat concerns on larger molds.
 Choose a urethane with a longer cure time.
 These create less heat as they cure.
 You can also experiment with freezing the mold prior to pouring higher temperature urethane resins.
-Be sure to use talc powder/baby powder as your mold release before each casting made.
+Be sure to use talc powder/baby powder as your mold release before each casting is made.

 Silicones castings work great in ComposiMold molds.
 Make castings with both platinum or tin cured silicone rubbers.
 Oogoo also works (Oogoo shrinks by up to 50%).